-Some of the victims on the floating wall are worth 10 points / 5 points.
-This is because 10 points / 5 points victims are on a tile near a linear wall.
 The color in the figure is for illustration only.
-The field designer must remember this rule when deciding on the location of the black, blue, and silver tiles.
+Some tiles change between floating or linear depending on the adjacent black tiles.
+The field designer must remember this rule when deciding on the location of the black tiles.
 They can be changed during the run via a dice roll to keep the maximum score consistent.

 - 3. A robot must deploy a rescue kit entirely within 15 cm of the victim to successfully deploy a rescue kit.
 The deployment point is determined by the location of the rescue kit when the robot moves entirely out of the 15 cm boundary of the victim. - 4.
 No points will be awarded for delivering a rescue kit to a victim that wasn't successfully identified first. - 5.
 10 points are awarded per successful rescue kit deployment.
 The robot can score the following amount of rescue kits points: - a.
-Visual victims: - i.
-Harmed (H): three rescue kits per victim.
-(Maximum points for rescue kit deployment per victim: 30 points.) - ii.
-Stable (S): two rescue kits per victim.
-(Maximum points for rescue kit deployment per victim: 20 points.) - iii.
+Letter [22] victims: - i.
+Harmed (H): two [23] rescue kits per victim.
+(Maximum points for rescue kit deployment per victim: 20 [24] points.) - ii.
+Stable (S): one [25] rescue kit [26] per victim.
+(Maximum points for rescue kit deployment per victim: 10 [27] points.) - iii.
 Unharmed (U): zero rescue kit per victim. - b.
 Coloured victims: - i.
-Red: one rescue kit per victim.
-(Maximum points for rescue kit deployment per victim: 10 points.) - ii.
-Yellow: one rescue kit per victim.
-(Maximum points for rescue kit deployment per victim: 10 points.) - iii.
-Green: zero rescue kits per victim. - 6.
-The Reliability Bonus is a non negative number and consists of the number of successful victim identifications (SVI), successful rescue kit deployments (SRD) and a deduction for the total number of Lack of Progresses (LoP) as such:
+Red: two [28] rescue kits [29] per victim.
+(Maximum points for rescue kit deployment per victim: